GreenComfyTea/MHR-Adjustable-Damage-Number-Size/README.md

-# "Bloated Displayed Attack" Mod for Monster Hunter: Rise
+# "Adjustable Damage Number Size" Mod for Monster Hunter: Rise

-Mod for Monster Hunter Rise that shows bloated attack value instead of raw value when inspecting a weapon like in older monster hunter games.
+Mod for Monster Hunter Rise that allows you to change the size of damage numbers to your liking, make them smaller or bigger.
+I made this mod because holy jesus the default damage numbers are huuuge.

 ![bloated_displayed_attack_2](https://user-images.githubusercontent.com/30152047/193549302-874af1a7-0532-4907-944d-5d1f3bf95ef3.png)